Land climate

 What processes determine past, present and future climates over land?

 - Why is relative humidity high in some places, and low in others?
 Surprisingly, there is no simple answer to this question, at least for the part of the atmosphere that we live in (near the land surface).
 We provided a simple theory that explains the large-scale spatial structure of near-surface relative humidity over land.
 In its simplest form, the theory argues that near-surface relative humidity is primarily determined by soil moisture (2024).
+Here is a virtual talk I gave on this work and some of its broader implications.

 - A common view is that drylands will expand as the planet warms.
 We showed that this result is an artifact, and that there is no clear evidence that drylands will expand with warming (2021, 2022).
+Carbon Brief covered this work, and this piece on the SEAS website provides further context.

 - Are plants more sensitive to dry air or dry soils?
 The difference matters because climate models project relatively drier air as the planet warms, but are unclear on what will happen to soil moisture.
 Many recent studies have argued plants are more sensitive to dry air.
 We used a natural mechanism-denial experiment — unvegetated salt flats in the desert — to show that plants are probably more sensitive to dry soils (2023).
 The Harvard Gazette wrote an article about this work.